 How do you avoid patent infringement

 As an inventor, when a company is still in its early stages of product development, you may need to conduct a freedom-of-operators search.
 You should consider possible modifications to product design in order to avoid costly and lengthy patent litigation.
-To avoid patent infringement, the first step is to find out which patents may be infringed on the product you are designing.
+To avoid patent infringement, the first step is to find out if you have inadvertently stepped on other’s patent claims with your design or solution and if so you can change the design to respect their rights.
 This can be done through:

 Freedom to Operate Search